Aggressive Deadly Conduct Criminal Defense in Tarrant County and the Dallas–Fort Worth Area

 Chapter 22 of the Texas Penal Code outlines assaultive offenses.
 Section 22.05 of the Texas Penal Code prohibits conduct referred to as deadly conduct.

 A person accused of deadly conduct needs aggressive criminal defense attorneys to fight for them.
-The Tarrant County Criminal Defense Attorneys with The Law Office of David Sloane are here to defend you, your rights, and your freedom.
+The Tarrant County Criminal Defense Attorneys with Sloane Law Firm are here to defend you, your rights, and your freedom.

 Deadly Conduct Explained – Texas Penal Code § 22.05(a)